Texas jury finds ex-police officer guilty of murdering black teen

 The police officer, Roy Oliver, 38, was fired by the Balch Springs Police Department for violating department policy a few days after he fatally shot Jordan Edwards, 15, a standout high school student and athlete.
 Edwards was shot in the head.

+The sentencing phase of the trial started shortly after the verdict came out and the same jury that convicted Oliver will decide on his punishment.
+He faces up to life in prison.

 Oliver, along with another officer, had responded to reports of underage drinking at a house party in the predominantly black and Hispanic city of Balch Springs, about 15 miles (25 km) southeast of Dallas.
-Oliver fired his rifle several times into a car with several other teens inside, prosecutors said.
+Oliver fired his rifle five times at a car with several other teens inside, prosecutors said.

 The jurors deliberated for about 12 hours over two days before reaching its verdict, following a trial that started in mid-August.